dev-bootcamp-2019/final-project-DavidMinarsch/docs/avoiding_common_attacks.md

 The ProofOfExistence contract is kept relatively simple, utilizes audited libraries, and does not handle value transfer apart from one edge case.
 Hence it is assumed to be relatively safe.

+Security tools are used to increase safety and find bugs (see README.md how to run all linters).

 See also design_pattern_decisions.md for further comments on how the design aids safety.

 ## Common attacks and how they are avoided: